ankeesler/anwork/doc/CLI-OVERVIEW.md

 # ANWORK CLI OVERVIEW

-The ANWORK CLI API is fully documented in [CLI.md](doc/CLI.md).
-Here are some tips and tricks.
+The ANWORK CLI API is fully documented in [CLI.md](CLI.md).
+Below are some tips and tricks.

 ## Creating a task

-To create a task named weigh-tuna, here is the command.
+To create a task named _weigh-tuna_, here is the command.
 ```
 $ anwork task create weigh-tuna
 ```